langroid/langroid/docs/blog/posts/langroid-architecture.md

 A task always maintains a *current pending message* (CPM), which is the latest message "awaiting" a valid response from a responder, which updates the CPM.
 At a high level the `run` method of a task attempts to repeatedly find a valid response to the CPM, until the task is done.
-(Note that this paradigm is somewhat reminescent of a "Blackboard" architecture, where agents take turns deciding whether they can update the shared message on the "blackboard".)
+(Note that this paradigm is somewhat reminescent of a *Blackboard* architecture, where agents take turns deciding whether they can update the shared message on the "blackboard".)
 This is achieved by repeatedly invoking the `step` method, which represents a "turn" in the conversation.
 The `step` method sequentially tries the eligible responders from the beginning of the eligible-responders list, until it finds a valid response, defined as a non-null or terminating message (i.e. one that signals that the task is done).
 In particular, this `step()` algorithm implies that a Task delegates (or "fails over") to a sub-task only if the task's native responders have no valid response.
-(This set up is reminescent of the Blackboard architecture).

 There are a few simple rules that govern how `step` works: